Pacific Motorway M1 Burleigh to Palm Beach (Nineteenth Avenue)

 - September 2020: Construction contract awarded.

-- Late 2020: Construction to start on Package B Burleigh to Palm Beach (Nineteenth Avenue).
+- Late 2020: Construction started on Package B Burleigh to Palm Beach (Nineteenth Avenue).

 - End 2023: Construction on Package B expected to finish.